 The existing 2nd Avenue Bridge over Ralston Creek was built in 1969.
 The 2019 Structure Inventory and Appraisal of the bridge rated it as in serious condition and replacement was recommended.
 The streambank channel was also noted as having widespread minor damage with bank slump.
 Spalling, cracks, and fractures can be seen, and the bridge is posted with a 10-ton weight embargo due to its poor condition.
 Lastly, the bridge does not meet current safety standards with no traffic barrier separating pedestrians from vehicles.

-- View a recording of the Public Meeting held on Zoom (coming soon)
+- View recordings of Public Meeting held on Zoom

 - View the public meeting PowerPoint presentation.

 - View a map of the project.

 The 2nd Avenue Bridge Reconstruction Project includes the following

 - Removal and replacement of the existing two-lane concrete bridge with a new two-lane bridge designed to meet local and state guidelines for traffic and pedestrians with aesthetics to improve and enhance the neighborhood views of the creek.